jakobkg/libinput/README.md

 This is a library for handling controller inputs on the Wii U.

+Libinput currently handles the gamepad, Wii U Pro Controller, the Wiimote (buttons only, no motion) and its common peripherals like the Nunchuck, Wii Classic Controller and Wii Classic Controller Pro.

+Support for HID devices like the Gamecube adapter is TODO.

 ## Dependencies

 This library uses features from [dynamic_libs](https://github.com/Maschell/dynamic_libs/tree/lib) and [libutils](https://github.com/Maschell/libutils), so make sure these are both installed before trying to use libinput.